 So, what does this mean for tax?

-Well, you won’t have to pay any tax on your State Pension while you’re not getting it.
+Well, you won’t have to pay any Income Tax on your State Pension while you’re not getting it.
 The same applies whether you defer it or just stop taking it for a while.

 However, when you do start taking it, it’ll count towards your Personal Allowance as usual.
 And because your State Pension payments will be larger, they’ll take up more of your Personal Allowance.
 So, if you’re over the tax-free threshold, your tax bill may go up just a little bit!